-A good chorus pedal is a must-have in the arsenal of any guitar player.
+A good chorus pedal is a must-have in the effects arsenal of any guitar player.
 Used correctly, chorus can add depth and texture to your clean sound, and thicken up your overdrive.

-But, finding a pedal you like isn’t always easy, and finding one you like for a good price even harder.
+But finding a pedal you like isn’t always easy, and finding one you like for a good price is even harder.
 There are a lot of boutique pedals out there that sound awesome, but they can cost big bucks.
 Many of us have a budget to stick to, and we’re hoping for something a little more wallet-friendly.

 The Small Clone by Electro-Harmonix is a legendary chorus pedal, and not super expensive.
 But, while it is worth the price if you can swing it, this pedal is still going to run you over eighty dollars.
-If you are hoping to grab something similar for a lot less cash you might look to the Nano Clone chorus pedal.
+If you are hoping to grab something similar for a lot less cash, you might look to the Nano Clone chorus pedal.

 After distortion, a chorus pedal should be next on your list of essential effects.
 Here’s a look at the Nano Clone chorus.

 It’s hard to imagine a simpler build than what we see with this chorus pedal.
 I like simple when it comes to guitar effects.